 - Abnormal vaginal bleeding, such as bleeding after vaginal sex, bleeding after menopause, bleeding and spotting between periods, and having (menstrual) periods that are longer or heavier than usual.
 Bleeding after douching or after a pelvic exam may also occur.

 - An unusual discharge from the vagina − the discharge may contain some blood and may occur between your periods or after menopause.

 These signs and symptoms can also be caused by conditions other than cervical cancer.
 For example, an infection can cause pain or bleeding.
 Still, if you have any of these symptoms, see a health care professional right away.
 Ignoring symptoms may allow the cancer to grow to a more advanced stage and lower your chance for effective treatment.

 Even better, don't wait for symptoms to appear.
-Have regular Pap tests and pelvic exams.
+Have regular screening tests for cervical cancer.

 Last Medical Review: November 16, 2016 Last Revised: December 5, 2016